CNN’s Don Lemon regrets saying Nikki Haley past her ‘prime’

 “Nikki Haley isn’t in her prime, sorry,” Lemon said, explaining why he was “uncomfortable” with the age discussion.
-He said a woman is considered to be in her prime in her 20s, 30s and maybe her 40s.
-Haley is 51.
+“When a woman is considered to be in her prime — in her 20s, 30s and maybe her 40s.”

-“Don’t shoot the messenger, I’m just saying what the facts are,” Lemon responded.
-He brought up the subject again an hour later, and was rebutted by commentator Audie Cornish.
+“Don’t shoot the messenger, I’m just saying what the facts are,” Lemon replied.
+“Google it.”

-“She’s in her prime for running for office,” Cornish said of Haley.
+“She’s in her prime for running for office,” Cornish said of Haley, who announced her candidacy Tuesday.
 “Political prime is what we’re talking about.”

-AP Media Writer David Bauder contributed to this report.
+AP journalist Meg Kinnard in Charleston, S.C., contributed to this report.